Coconut oil vs Palm oil - Health impact and Nutrition Comparison

 Cardiovascular Health

-One meta-analysis concluded that although coconut oil increases high-density lipoproteins (also known as “good” cholesterol), that effect was not enough to make up for the adverse effects caused by coconut oil’s property of raising low-density lipoproteins (“bad” cholesterol) (9).
-In contrast to this, another study found that daily consumption of moderate amounts of coconut oil raises high-density lipoproteins and shows no significant harmful side effects (10).
+One meta-analysis concluded that while coconut oil raises high-density lipoproteins (also known as “good” cholesterol), this benefit does not outweigh the negative impact it causes by also elevating low-density lipoproteins (also known as"bad" cholesterol) (10).
+In contrast, another study found that daily consumption of moderate amounts of coconut oil raises high-density lipoproteins and shows no significant harmful side effects (11).

-Coconut oil also significantly increased total cholesterol and low-density lipoprotein cholesterol concentrations, compared with palm oil and other vegetable oils, due to the high saturated fat content (9).
+In the first study, coconut oil also significantly increased total cholesterol and low-density lipoprotein cholesterol concentrations, compared with palm oil and other vegetable oils, due to the high saturated fat content (10).

 However, in comparison to animal oils, coconut oil demonstrated more favorable changes in blood lipid profile, lowering low-density lipoproteins.
-Virgin coconut oil performed the best results (11).
+Virgin coconut oil showed the best results (12).

 Diabetes